C3PWhoa/ARGoS-Kilobots/README.md

 In an educational setting, new labs have been created.
 Labs 0 to 7 are the examples presented by the authors to understand different concepts.
 Labs 8 to 14 are labs that present the process for designing collective behaviors to create a shape with a swarm of 54 kilobots.

+Out of respect for the authors' work, I leave the original texts intact, which you can find on the official repository https://github.com/ilpincy.
+They are not responsible for the additional labs and any potential errors they may contain.

+All the additional labs (8 to 14) are functional, but improvements can be made.

 # Compiling the code

 Make sure you have ARGoS >= 3.0.0-beta52 installed!